jacobmendoza/jacobmendoza.github.io/_posts/2016-04-03-thoughts-on-designing-for-maintainability.markdown

 transition easier.
 Only a few thoughts:

 Commands by definition should be immutable, we cannot change their internal state once created (they do not need to change during their lifetime).
-That will allow us to treat them as value types, whose identity is derived from the value of their properties.
+That will allow us to treat them as value types whose identity is derived from the value of their properties.

 The handler